LadyElyssa/LadyElyssaAchievementGuides/README.md

 ## Path of Fire ##
 * Story Achievements
+* Crystal Oasis
+* Desert Highlands
-* Map achievements to follow...
+* More Map achievements to follow...

 ## End of Dragons ##
 * Story Achievements